bowman2001/perplexdoc/content/doc/intro/perplex/index.md

 ### Having trouble with the theme?

 When you encounter a bug in the templates or miss some functionality, the [repository for the theme][theme] is the place to report the problem.
 Have a look at the already existing [issues][issue], please.
-If your problem or proposal is not already listed, I’m grateful for a new issue and happy to discuss it there.
+If your problem or proposal is not already listed, I’m grateful for a new issue report.

+If you are not sure about the cause of your problem, you can also [discuss it there][discussion].

 Should you like to improve the functionality of Perplex yourself, you are very welcome!

 ### Having trouble with the documentation?

 When you miss some explanation or find a misleading one, you may visit the [repository for the documentation][doc].
 Again, have a look at already existing [issues][docissue], please.
-I’m thankful for the bug reports and will improve the documentation as soon as possible.

 Should you stumble upon bad English, typos, or wrong phrases, please excuse me.
 I’m not a native writer of the English language, corrections are very welcome.
-You may submit a pull request immediately.

 [^1]: The concept for a baseline grid has been inspired by [Plumber][plumber].
 The vertical alignment may sometimes get shifted by a few pixels --- despite precise calculations.
 This may be noticeable on screens with a low pixel density --- usually desktop screens.
 All browser engines seem to face an inevitable trade-off between the quality of font rendering and the precision of line height.